shizuo-kaji/NWayBlenderMaya/README.md

 Finally, connect output of the controller to the input of N-Way blender by clicking "Out2Nway."
 Now the target shape is deformed by moving the controller object around.
 Look at the included jpg file.

+To visualise ARAP energy, go to "Display" => "Polygon" => "Custom Polygon Display" and tick "color" and select type "emission."

+LIMITATION:
+The ARAP version works only on "clean" meshes.
+First apply "Cleanup" from "Mesh" menu to remove zero area faces and zero length edges.